ChenXiang96/SlicerColoc-Z-Stats/README.md

 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Screenshots.png" width="800px">

+## Publication
+[ColocZStats: a z-stack signal colocalization extension tool for 3D slicer](https://doi.org/10.3389/fphys.2024.1440099) has been published in **Frontiers in Physiology**.
+Please cite this article if you use ColocZStats.

 ## Installation
 * Since the 2D histograms produced by our extension are created by the Bokeh package, to be able to export PNG images, Bokeh needs to use a browser to render the PNGs.
 For this to work, a driver is required to be installed before installing our extension in the 3D Slicer.
 Take installing the *ChromeDriver* as an example: Download and unzip the *ChromeDriver* corresponding to your Chrome version from this [link](https://chromedriver.chromium.org/downloads), and make sure it's in your PATH.
 For more information on how to install the driver, check out this [link](https://docs.bokeh.org/en/2.4.2/docs/user_guide/export.html#).
 * The 3D Slicer stable version is needed to use this extension: [Stable Release](https://download.slicer.org/).
 For more information on how to install 3D Slicer, check out this [link](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html).